Canon 1300D vs 600D

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 1300D was launched at a somewhat lower price (by 25 percent) than the 600D, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 1300D vs Canon 600D
+Sensor comparison: Canon 1300D vs 600D

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.